apache/tvm/docs/langref/relay_adt.rst

-Thus, we can say in general that if constructor :code:`C` that takes arguments of types :code:`T1, ..., Tn` is a constructor for an ADT :code:`D` that takes type arguments :code:`v1, ..., vn`, then :code:`C` has the type :code:`fun<v1, ..., vn>(T1, ..., Tn) -> D[v1, ..., vn]`.
+Thus, we can say in general that if constructor :code:`C` that takes arguments of types :code:`T1, ..., Tn` is a constructor for an ADT :code:`D` that takes type parameters :code:`v1, ..., vn` (where :code:`T1, ..., Tn` may contain any of the :code:`v1, ..., vn`), then :code:`C` has the type :code:`fun<v1, ..., vn>(T1, ..., Tn) -> D[v1, ..., vn]`.
-This means that constructors behave like ordinary functions and thus can appear inside call nodes and be passed to or returned by other functions.
+This means that constructors are typed like ordinary functions and thus appear inside call nodes and can be passed to or returned by other functions.
 In particular, the :code:`Some` example above has the signature :code:`fun<a>(a) -> Option[a]`, while :code:`None` has the signature :code:`fun<a>() -> Option[a]`.